 Get a sense of community and camaraderie:

 As you become actively involved in these photography forums and communities, you get a sense of comradeship with fellow photographers.
 For example, on Createxplore, you can find 'creators' ready to shoot some unique, professional-standard photos for low cost or free!
 You can join as a creator to accumulate ratings and feedback.
 Many of the online communities spill over in the offline space too, with meetups organized frequently.
-It’s a great way to making friends and interacting with fellow photographers.
+It's a great way of making friends and interacting with fellow photographers.

 There are lots of photography forums and communities out there.
-Each one of them has their own distinct focus and tonality.
+Each one of them has its own distinct focus and tonality.
 Which community would fit your purpose or personality better can only be answered by diving in and participating.